-- Cure any ambiguity or correct or add to any provision in the Trust Agreement or any Pool Supplement, if the amendment does not adversely affect Holders in any material way. - Maintain the classification of any PC Pool as a grantor trust for federal income tax purposes. - Avoid the imposition of any state or federal tax on a PC Pool. - Modify our procedures for calculating payments to Holders or passing through prepayments as set forth in the Trust Agreement.
+- Cure any ambiguity or correct or add to any provision in the Trust Agreement or any Pool Supplement, if the amendment does not adversely affect Holders in any material way. - Maintain the classification of any PC Pool as a grantor trust for federal income tax purposes, or, in the event a REMIC election is made with respect to beneficial interests in principal and interest payments on all or a portion of the assets comprising any PC Pool, to maintain the REMIC status of any such assets with respect to which such REMIC election is made. - Avoid the imposition of any state or federal tax on a PC Pool. - Modify our procedures for calculating payments to Holders or passing through prepayments as set forth in the Trust Agreement.